Photo credit: Photos by Elena & Jim

 As a Hospital Corpsman, Ameen earned the nickname “Doc” as he embraced a culture of order and duty.
 His catastrophic battlefield injury changed the course of the life he envisioned, but Anthony eventually chose to view his new path as one that would be watered by the nurtured outflow of the adversity he had faced.
 His experiences, though challenging at times, allowed him to see potential for change and fueled an entrepreneurial spirit within him, which led to his creation of the non-profit Wings For Warriors.

 Under Ameen’s leadership, the organization matured from an idea to a nationally-recognized non-profit that aims to advocate for the healthcare needs of veterans returning from combat.
 As Founder & CEO, Anthony personally counseled more than 5,000 veterans and helped launch Wings for Warriors outlets in 30 different cities across the country.

 It quickly became clear that the grit, determination, perseverance and leadership capabilities “Doc” channeled in the military served him well in civilian life as an entrepreneur, an advocate, and a nationally-recognized public figure.
 He was the face and the lifeblood of Wings For Warriors, and with that came invites from national media outlets, speaking engagements at large-scale events and sponsorships earned from Fortune 500 companies.

-When he stepped away from his leadership role with the organization, he turned his focus to building Taylor & Lawrence, a boutique consulting firm that specializes in serving the Department of Defense, healthcare, hospitality, industrial and retail industries by unearthing strategic business partnerships for increased performance and opportunity.
+When he stepped away from his leadership role with the organization, he turned his focus to building Taylor & Lawrence, a boutique consulting firm that specializes in serving the Department of Defense (DoD), and Healthcare industries by unearthing strategic business partnerships for increased performance and opportunity.